jod35/fastapi-beyond-crud-docs/docs/chapter14.md

 ### Sending Our First Email

-To send an email, all we shall have to do is to call the `send_message` method on the `mail` object.
-Let us do that in `src/auth/routes.py
+To send an email, we simply call the send_message method on the mail object.
+Let's implement this in src/auth/routes.py:
 `.

 ```python title="sending emails"